Nomination Form

 Al Kilkelly's innovative thinking has greatly improved department operations, from enhancing ERP documentation to implementing time-saving features like Canvas auto-posting.
 Their dedication to accessibility and efficiency has optimized processes and fostered positive change.

-Lauren Stradley from the Department of Student Support and Transition
+Lauren Stradley from the Department of Student Support and Transitions

 Lauren Stradley has significantly improved OAS operations by discovering cost-saving measures and enhancing software management systems.
 Their dedication to student support is evident through their initiatives like the weekly book club for interns and new employees.